TomerHeber/libael_openssl/README.md

 # libael_openssl
-An OpenSSL filter for the C++ libael library
+An OpenSSL filter for stream buffers in the C++ [libael](https://github.com/TomerHeber/libael) library.